Kevin Garcia (soccer, born 1990): Houston Dynamo

-On September 6, 2016 Garcia was rewarded for his strong play by signing a contract with the Toros' MLS affiliate, the Houston Dynamo.
+On September 6, 2016, Garcia was rewarded for his strong play by signing a contract with the Toros' MLS affiliate, the Houston Dynamo.
 He would make the bench for 2 games, but would end up back with RGVFC on loan for the rest of the year, helping the Toros reach the playoffs, where they lost in the first round 3–2 to the Oklahoma City Energy.

-Garcia made his MLS and Dynamo debut on April 15, 2017 in a 2–2 draw with Minnesota United.
+Garcia made his MLS and Dynamo debut on April 15, 2017, in a 2–2 draw with Minnesota United FC.
 Garcia made 5 total appearances for the Dynamo during the 2017 season, spending the rest of the season on the bench for the Dynamo or on loan with the Toros.

-In 2018, Garcia missed 2 months due to a muscle injury.
+In 2018, Garcia missed two months due to a muscle injury.
 He made 4 appearances in the US Open Cup, including coming on as a sub in the final, to help the Dynamo win their first ever Open Cup.
-Garcia scored his first MLS goal on October 21 in a 3–2 loss to the Seattle Sounders.
+Garcia scored his first MLS goal on October 21 in a 3–2 loss to Seattle Sounders FC.
 He made 15 appearances and scored 1 goal in MLS play as the Dynamo finished 9th in the Western Conference, failing to qualify for the playoffs.

 Garcia made his first appearance of 2019 on March 2, getting the start in a 1–1 draw with Real Salt Lake in the first league match of the season.
 He made his first appearance in a continental competition of his career on March 12, coming on as a sub in a 1–0 loss to Tigres in the CONCACAF Champions League quarter-finals.
 Garcia made 16 appearances across all competitions for the Dynamo, 12 of them coming in MLS as Houston finished 10th in the West to miss the playoffs again.
 He also made 2 appearances for the Toros in April.
 His contract with Houston expired following the 2019 season.

 FC Tulsa

 On March 3, 2020, Garcia joined USL Championship side FC Tulsa ahead of the 2020 season.
 He made his debut for Tulsa on March 7, playing the full 90 minutes in a 1–1 draw with Sacramento Republic.
 In a shortened season due to the COVID-19 pandemic, Garcia started all 15 games for Tulsa, playing every minute to help them reach the playoffs for the first time since 2017.
-Tulsa fell in the first round of the playoffs 4-2 on penalties to El Paso Locomotive, with Garica playing the full 120 minutes of the match.
+Tulsa fell in the first round of the playoffs 4–2 on penalties to El Paso Locomotive, with Garica playing the full 120 minutes of the match.
 On December 17, Garcia re-signed with Tulsa for the 2021 season.

-Garcia scored his first goal for Tulsa on October 20, 2021 in a 4–0 win over Atlanta United 2.
+Garcia scored his first goal for Tulsa on October 20, 2021, in a 4–0 win over Atlanta United 2.
 He ended the season with 25 appearances and 1 goal to help Tulsa qualify for the playoffs, however he did not appear in their playoff game, a 6–2 loss to the Tampa Bay Rowdies.

 Following the 2021 season, Garcia announced his retirement.